SAP-samples/teched2022-XP280/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/open_service.png)

-> **Note:** If you get an authorization error when trying to access the service, please log out of the SAP Business Technology Platform and log back in again.
+> **Note:** If you get an authorization error when trying to access the service, please log out of the service and log back in again.

 ## Exercise 1.1 Add Your Repository to SAP Continuous Integration and Delivery